 Payment for future expenses will ensure that you receive all the equipment you need in the future, eg equipment in your home.

 Your solicitor will be unable to value this part of your claim until independent doctors indicate your likely prognosis when your condition stabilises.
 It may take a few years to reach this point but it is important not to rush your compensation claim.

 With head and brain injuries it is sometimes possible to claim provisional damages.
-If you have a medical condition which may get worse, provisional damages will let you go back to claim further damages in future:
+If you have a medical condition that may get worse, provisional damages will let you go back to claim further damages in future.